- Learning and Development

-What is Bloom’s Taxonomy (and How to Use It to Create More Effective Video Training Programs)?
+What is Bloom’s Taxonomy Of Learning And How To Create More Effective Video Training Programs?

-Created by educational psychologist Benjamin Bloom in 1956, Bloom’s taxonomy is a multi-layered hierarchical educational framework that encourages learning by moving through six stages of objectives with increasing difficulty.
+Created by educational psychologist Benjamin Bloom in 1956, Bloom’s taxonomy of learning is a multi-layered hierarchical educational framework that encourages learning by moving through six stages of objectives with increasing difficulty.

 Bloom’s taxonomy was revised in 2001 to replace the original, static language with more modern, dynamic language and to provide clearer goals for learners.
 The six levels of learning objectives are: